Vernal, Utah Travel Guide: Dinosaurs, Flaming Gorge & Outdoor Adventures

-Vernal, primarily known as "Dinosaurland" due to its rich dinosaur fossil history, is a community with a population of 11,000, and is a hotspot for paleontological research.
-It offers a variety of attractions, including Dinosaur National Monument, the Utah Field House of Natural History State Park Museum, and Red Fleet State Park.
+Vernal, primarily known as "Dinosaurland" for its rich dinosaur fossil record, is a hotspot for paleontological research.
+Attractions include Dinosaur National Monument, the Natural History State Park Museum, and Red Fleet State Park.
 It's a hub for outdoor recreation, including Flaming Gorge, and a gateway to exploring the stunning landscapes of eastern Utah and western Colorado.
+Dinosaur National Monument contains the largest concentration of Jurassic-age dinosaur fossils in the United States.
+It spans 329 square miles with parts of the monument in northwest Colorado and northeast Utah.

-The famous Quarry Exhibit Hall "Wall of Bones", which displays dinosaur fossils, and the Tour of the Tilted Rocks Scenic Drive are located in Utah near Jensen.
+Must visit: The famous Quarry Exhibit Hall "Wall of Bones", which displays dinosaur fossils, and the Tour of the Tilted Rocks Scenic Drive are located in Utah near Jensen.
 The Harpers Corner Scenic Drive is located on the Colorado side near Dinosaur, Colorado.

 #1 The Quarry Exhibit Hall "Wall of Bones"